ablazleon/env-k8-jenkins/README.md

 1. Choose a github repo.

-- [ ] Choose a react app to lint.
-The [front end microservice that allow to visualize Spanish elections](https://github.com/ablazleon/ElectoDB-18-frontend), is [dockerized and lint](https://github.com/ablazleon/Electo-frontend.git).
+- [x] Choose an app to lint.
+It is choosen a [flask api boilerplate for image recognition](https://github.com/ablazleon/gorrilla).
-- [ ] With a dockerfile
+- [x] With a dockerfile

 2. Jenkins on an ec2
 - [ ] Test pipeline: photo of a failing linting.